factbook/factbook.json/README.md

 ### Q: Why not just use the ISO country codes?
 Not a bug, a feature request.

-A: The factbook has many more entities / countries than ISO and sometimes with a different definition - it's NOT an easy 1:1 mapping, see [Appendix D - Cross-Reference List of Country Data Codes](https://www.cia.gov/library/publications/the-world-factbook/appendix/appendix-d.html).
+A: The factbook has many more entities / countries than ISO and sometimes with a different definition - it's NOT an easy 1:1 mapping, see [Cross-Reference List of Country Data Codes](https://www.cia.gov/the-world-factbook/references/country-data-codes/).

 ### Q: I noticed that you've got Zambian data under ZA for the African region...
 It should be South African data...